 That means you can capture the details that have been filled out, even if your visitor hasn’t clicked the Submit button on the form.

-WPForms also lets you drag and drop payment fields onto any forms.
-You don’t need to copy and paste any code, and you can use services like:
+WPForms also lets you drag and drop payment fields onto any form.
+You don’t need to copy and paste any code, and you can use payment processors like:

 To add a payment field to a form, all you need to do is drag and drop it: